 | Combination: agent inside a larger pipeline | Step Functions calling Bedrock Agent as one step |

-The last row is worth flagging — Step Functions and Bedrock Agents compose.
+The last row matters.
+Step Functions and Bedrock Agents compose.
 A Step Functions workflow can invoke a Bedrock Agent as one task in a larger state machine.
-The Agent handles the conversational complexity of one turn; Step Functions handles the cross-step orchestration around it.
+The Agent handles the conversational complexity of one turn; the state machine handles the cross-step orchestration around it.
+It is the difference between hiring a translator for a meeting and asking the translator to also run the agenda.

-A reference document-processing workflow that recurs across cmdev engagements:
+A reference document-processing workflow recurs across cmdev engagements:

 The 2024 Bedrock integration with Step Functions removed the need for Lambda wrappers around every model call.
-A Bedrock task in ASL (Amazon States Language):
+A Bedrock task in ASL:

 {